saikatbaul/Pharmacy-Management-System/README.md

 Project Title: PHARMACY MANAGEMENT SYSTEM

-Project Description: This project is focused on .
+Project Description: This project is focused on how a store officer of any phaemacy can manage his/her staffs.
+By this system, a store officer can include new staff to the system and also can remove from the system.
+The store officer can scarch staff, can manage medicines, can check individual sales and can also check total sales.
+Staff can search medicine, can add or remove medicine from order queue, can confirm the order, can prepare medicine bill and also can show individual sales.

 User_1: Store Officer